prometheus/jmx_exporter/docs/README.md

 ## JMX Exporter Java agent

-The JMX Exporter Java agent runs as part of your application.
+The JMX Exporter Java agent runs as part of your application and collects JMX MBean metrics.

 Getting started with the JMX Exporter Java agent...